The Centre for Infectious Disease Research in Zambia (CIDRZ)

 Speaking about this partnership, Prashant Warier, Founder and CEO, of Qure.ai said, “We are excited to be partnering with CIDRZ in their efforts to curb TB and take significant strides towards universal lung health in the country.
 Our solutions will be crucial in bringing quality diagnostic healthcare to thousands of people in Zambia.
 I also want to laud Stop TB Partnership and CDC for supporting this technology-driven initiative that will undoubtedly help CIDRZ in their endeavor to eradicate TB from the community.”

 Qure.ai’s lung health suite of products will complement the existing screening and diagnostic pathways and enable a sustained increase in TB case detection in high-burden settings.
-The AI-enabled screening program will be crucial for augmenting the current TB screening mechanism and alleviate pressure on the healthcare workforce relative to identification of TB presumptive patients. ure.ai’s CE-approved chest X-ray software – qXR, can detect 30 critical lung abnormalities in under a minute.
+The AI-enabled screening program will be crucial for augmenting the current TB screening mechanism and alleviate pressure on the healthcare workforce relative to identification of TB presumptive patients. ure.ai’s CE-approved chest X-ray software – qXR, can detect 30 critical lung markers in under a minute.
 It can accurately detect clinically relevant findings suggestive of a host of lung diseases over and above TB, such as Pneumonia, COPD, COVID-19, and Silicosis, among others.